LCTaylor offers a number of other services:

 When a client comes into our office for an initial consultation, it is free, and there is no time limit for the meeting.
 In fact, our Trustees have been known to meet several times with people for whom they have identified an alternative solution to their problems.

 There are many reasons why a Consumer Proposal or Bankruptcy might not be right for you.
 This is particularly true for people who are what is called “judgement proof” — meaning their situation is such that creditors have no power to collect from them.
 Our experts will explain how to talk to the creditors when you are in this situation.
+With some good advice, people who are in this situation often only need to learn how to communicate with collectors.

 Small business owners are also a group that often need help in identifying whether their business is, or could be, viable and whether they want to continue “the good fight”, or are simply ready to let go and move on.
 Our experts will take the time to work through that with them, and to make suggestions on how to correct the debt problems plaguing their business.
 They can help the business owner develop a plan for getting out of debt, and through a cash flow crunch.
 In situations where we can’t help, we can often refer you to someone who can.
 There is never a charge for these consultations.